Sreeja0201/RSS-feed/README.md

 # RSS
-an RSS feed reader!
+An RSS feed reader!
 Most news websites, blogs, podcasts, maintain a RSS feed which gives real-time content updates
 ## What It Does
 - Fetches RSS/Atom feeds from any URL
 - Displays feed items with title, description, and link